JSarasua/Guildhall/sd2.a09.md

 - [x] `NamedProperties`
     - [x] Switch `EventArgs` to use `NamedProperties` instead `NamedStrings`
 - [x] Add ability to subscribe methods to your event system.
-- [x] Add ability to unsubscribe an object from the event system (unsubscribes all methods on that object)
+- [-] Add ability to unsubscribe an object from the event system (unsubscribes all methods on that object) **See below note
 - [x] Color Transform (ex: Grayscale) Effect
     - [x] Create/Recycle a color target matching your swapchain's output.
     - [x] Render game as normal